yosdanybm/react-memorama/README.md

-# Getting Started with Create React App
+# Start project via Docker or CRA

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Start project via Docker or CRA

 ## 1 - Docker